syncfusion-content/wpf-docs/wpf/GridControl/Comment-Tip.md

 ## Comment Tip for row and column

 The Comment tip can be added to specific row or column by setting the [Comment](https://help.syncfusion.com/cr/wpf/Syncfusion.Grid.Wpf~Syncfusion.Windows.Controls.Grid.GridStyleInfo~Comment.html) property.
-The comment text will be displayed in the comment tip window.
+The comment indicator will be shown at the top right corner of the cell.

 {% tabs %}